databricks/databricks-sdk-py/README.md

 ## Long-running operations

-When you invoke a long0running operation, the SDK provides a high-level API to _trigger_ these operations and _wait_ for the related entities to reach the correct state or return the error message in case of failure.
-All long-running operations have the `wait: bool` optional keyword argument, which is enabled by default.
-These methods return information about the relevant entity once the operation is finished.
-It is possible to configure a custom timeout by optionally providing a number of minutes in `timeout` keyword argument.
+When you invoke a long-running operation, the SDK provides a high-level API to _trigger_ these operations and _wait_ for the related entities to reach the correct state or return the error message in case of failure.
+All long-running operations return generic `Wait` instance with `result()` method to get a result of long-running operation, once it's finished.
+Databricks SDK for Python picks the most reasonable default timeouts for every method, but sometimes you may find yourself in a situation, where you'd want to provide `datatime.timedelta()` as the value of `timeout` argument to `result()` method.

 There are a number of long-runng opereations in Databricks APIs such as managing:
 * Clusters,